Chris Taylor Player Props: Dodgers vs. Cubs

 Chris Taylor At The Plate

-- Taylor is batting .091 with two home runs and three walks.
+- Taylor has three home runs and three walks while batting .114.

-- Taylor has gotten a hit in three of 10 games this season, but he has zero multi-hit games.
+- In four of 11 games this season, Taylor got a hit, but only one each time.

-- In 10 games played this season, he has homered in two of them.
+- Looking at the 11 games he has played this year, he's hit a long ball in three of them (27.3%), and in 7.7% of his trips to the dish.

-- In four games this year, Taylor has picked up an RBI, with more than one RBI once.
+- In five games this season, Taylor has picked up an RBI, with more than one RBI once.

-- He has scored in three of 10 games so far this year.
+- He has scored in four games this season (36.4%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.